 There are also a few formats that lend themselves to writing persuasively.
 For your assignment, it is a good idea to read over these three options and choose the one that works best for you.

 Creative: paragraph order is indeterminate and the POV may be first, second, or third.
 This sort of essay generally starts with an in-depth scenario (usually cause/effect) that serves to dramatically demonstrate the main point.
 The scenario is generally followed by a paragraph that includes a thesis statement, another set of paragraphs that include logical arguments, and usually the ending of the scenario or another one as a conclusion.
 If you are not a descriptive writer, struggle with ethos, or do not have a topic that lends itself to heavy pathos, then do not attempt this version.

 Strong ending: paragraph order is semi-determined and the POV is strictly third.
 This essay may begin with an anecdote or scenario.
 It should have a thesis in a paragraph that follows the opening discussion.
 Then at least three reasons are presented to argue for the ideas in the thesis statement.
 These ideas begin with the weakest and end with the strongest.
+Any obvious counter arguments should be mentioned in the corresponding assertion paragraphs.
 Pathos and logos are equally distributed throughout the essay and a traditional conclusion closes the argument with a restatement/recap of the thesis and reasoning.
 This is the simplest form of an argumentative essay.